Skip to main content

 Use after a fall or near-fall to decide what needs attention now.

-Best use: Best after a fall, near-fall, sudden weakness, or new fear of walking.
+Use when: there has been a fall, near-fall, sudden weakness, or new fear of walking.

 • Write down where and when the fall happened.